foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 trade solitude for a kingdom
 these windows don't let in much light
 I succeed to make them suffer
-the skin off my back is never enough for you
+what I give is never enough for you

+When you tear down my walls
-When you tear down my **walls** don't you **see**
+When you tear down my walls
+don't you **see**
 **I'm** terrified